- About CDI

-Born in Baltimore, Md., Miller came to Fair Grounds after two years as vice president of gaming operations at Harrah's New Orleans and ten years with Grand Casinos, eventually as their senior vice president of operations for Grand Casino Gulfport, a position he held until moving to Harrah's New Orleans in June 2005.
+Born in Baltimore, Md., Miller came to CDI after two years as vice president of gaming operations at Harrah's New Orleans and 13 years with Grand Casinos, ultimately serving as the gaming company's senior vice president of operations for Grand Casino Gulfport, a position he held until moving to Harrah's New Orleans in June 2005.

-Miller holds a bachelor's degree from the University of Minnesota and currently serves on the boards of the Executive Leadership Council of New Orleans and the Greater New Orleans Sports Foundation.
+Miller holds a bachelor's degree from the University of Minnesota and currently serves on the boards of the Joe DiMaggio Children's Hospital Foundation and the Memorial Foundation, serving the Memorial Healthcare System.